 When the school offers additional coaching after school, for example football, judo etc. a qualified coach, who is not a member of the school staff, runs and organises these sessions.
-A small charge to cover their costs is made.
+A charge to cover their costs is made.
+This is often payable directly to the coach/company.
 Attendance is entirely voluntary.